jaytimm/corpuslingr/README.md

 -   positionally fixed and/or free (ie, optional) elements, or
 -   any combination thereof.

-Under the hood, search is regex/tuple-based, akin to the `RegexpParser` function in Python's Natural Language Toolkit (NLTK).
-Regex syntax is supplemented with a simple "corpus querying language" modeled after the more intuitive and transparent syntax used in the online BYU suite of English corpora.
+Under the hood, `corpuslingr` search is regex-based & tuple-based --- akin to the `RegexpParser` function in Python's Natural Language Toolkit (NLTK).
+Regex character matching is streamlined with a simple "corpus querying language" modeled after the more intuitive and transparent syntax used in the online BYU suite of English corpora.
 This allows for convenient specification of search patterns comprised of form, lemma, & pos, with all of the functionality of regex metacharacters and repetition quantifiers.

 At present, part-of-speech search is based on **English-specific** part-of-speech tags.
 In theory, search functionality could be made more language-generic by utilizing universal part-of-speech tags when building tuples.
 However, language-specific search will utlimately be more powerful/insightful.